NFETRA/nfetra/intro.md

 :name: uav_surveys
 :class: no-scaled-link

-Spectacular views of large-scale detachments.
+Expert use of UAVs and digital technologies.

 %
 ```